Metric distortion Under Probabilistic Voting: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:RD_distortion_upper_bound}}

 { }

 \textbf{Theorem~\ref{theorem:RD_distortion_upper_bound} (Restated):} \thmrdub

-\begin{proof} The probability of voter $i$ voting for candidate $W$ as its top candidate is upper bounded by $g\left(\frac{d(i,B)}{d(i,W)}\right)$ which is the probability that $W$ is ranked over $B$.
-Therefore, under \textsc{RandomDictator}, the probability of $W$ winning satisfies:
+\begin{proof} The probability that voter \(i\) votes for candidate \(W\) as her top candidate is upper bounded by \(g\left(\frac{d(i,B)}{d(i,W)}\right)\), which is the probability that \(W\) is ranked above \(B\).
+Therefore, under \textsc{Random Dictator}, the probability of \(W\) winning satisfies